turingschool/career-development-curriculum/module_two/m2_repeat_plan.md

-# PD & Gear Up Plan for Repeating Module Two
+# PD Plan for Repeating Module Two
 Repeating the module is an opportunity to not only solidify technical skills but also take advantage of extra time to work on your professional development and take concrete steps for your job search.
 Mod 2 professional development is focused on these areas:

 * Cultivate empathy when working with others